 What if I'm a current DePaul University student?
 Is the admissions process different for me?

 As a current DePaul University student you do not need to reapply to DePaul University.
 You simply need to provide The Theatre School Admissions Office any additional application materials (i.e. letters of recommendation, writing samples) and complete an audition or interview.
 You will receive a decision letter at the same time as all other applicants.
 If you are accepted you will be given instructions on how to initiate an inter-college transfer.
 It is important to keep in mind that in most situations our BFA programs are 4-year programs regardless of transfer status.

-How do I apply for Talent or Academic scholarships?
+How do I apply for a Theatre School Scholarship?

-By auditioning or interviewing you are automatically considered for these scholarships.
-If you receive one or both of these scholarships, the information about the scholarship will be included in your decision letter.
+By auditioning or interviewing you are automatically considered for the Theatre School Scholarship.
+The information about the scholarship (amount and requirements) will be included in your decision letter.